Shareholders Take Chinese Biotech Giant to Court

 The company is announced on June 26 that parent Sinovac (Cayman) Limited and Sinovac Amalgamation Sub Limited are acquiring Sinovac Biotech for approximately $401.8 million.

-A representative for the company has not responded to a request for comment.
+A representative for the22 company has not responded to a request for comment.

 The class is represented by Lawrence Rosen in South Orange, New Jersey.